TACC/HPC_Tips/README.md

 4) load the database:

-      ./load_tips.py HPC_Tips_db.conf

 Note that the **load_tips.py** program uses the first argument given as the name of the config file.
 If no argument is given it tries either "HPC_Tips_db.conf" or "HPCTips_db.conf"

+      ./load_tips.py HPC_Tips_db.conf

-5) Check that you can access the database from the login nodes:
+5) Check that you can access the database:

+Please try to access the mysql database from the login nodes where "alice" is the name of the database server.

-     % mysql -u readerOfTips -h alice -p HPC_Tips Enter password:
+     $ mysql -u readerOfTips -h alice -p HPC_Tips Enter password:
      mysql> select * from tips limit 1;